Posted by Hitul Mistry

 models.User.objects.all().values('first_name', 'last_name')

-• Above query will hit the database to fetch just first_name and last_name columns.
-Only difference between this and normal queryset will be that values will return dict.
+columns.
+Only difference between this and normal queryset will be that values

-• If database table has multiple columns then values can fetch the required column data only.
-It can avoid the unnecessary overhead of fetching and mapping the extra columns with the queryset and as a result boosts the performance.
+can fetch the required column data only.
+It can avoid the unnecessary overhead of fetching and mapping the extra columns with the queryset and as a result boosts the performance.values_list

-• Just like values and values_list only and defer are another ways to optimize the django performance by querying required columns.
+are another ways to optimize the django performance by querying required columns.models.User.objects.all().defer('first_name')

-• Above django orm call will fetch all the colum data except, first_name.
-Whenever, we try to access the other column from the queryset, that column details will be fetched from the database on that specific instance.
+.
+Whenever, we try to access the other column from the queryset, that column details will be fetched from the database on that specific instance.models.User.objects.all().only('first_name')

 user_instance.first_name = "Hitul"